 Mediation is private, so nothing discussed during the proceedings can be used against either party, nor does it become a matter of public record.
 This is extremely important in cases that involve sensitive proprietary information.
 And since mediation is based in communication, there is a good chance the mutually beneficial relationship disputing parties share will be protected and work can continue once the dispute is resolved.

 Are you involved in a dispute that concerns commercial or intellectual property in Minnesota or elsewhere in the country?
 David Allgeyer can help.
-For nearly 30 years, David has been a partner at the law firm of Lindquist & Vennum.
+For 30 years, David was a partner at the law firm of Lindquist & Vennum.
 He is an experienced litigator, but understands the courtroom is not the best place to resolve all legal issues.
-He has experience mediating disputes related to contracts, distribution, sales, business disputes, and intellectual property protection and licensing involving patents, trademarks, trade secrets, and unfair competition.
-He has successfully mediated dozens of cases ranging from all forms of intellectual property to commercial disputes to other areas of civil law.
+He has mediated disputes related to contracts, distribution, sales, business disputes, and intellectual property protection and licensing involving patents, trademarks, trade secrets, and unfair competition.
+He has successfully mediated cases ranging from all forms of intellectual property to commercial disputes to other areas of civil law.

 If you would like to know more or you are interested in scheduling a consultation with David, contact him at 612.227.8715 or by email at firstname.lastname@example.org.